|

 Zimbabwe, Calcutta, Tokyo, Namibia, Bulgaria (twice),

-They have also allowed us to take extended trips to
+These projects have allowed us to take extended trips to

 An offshoot of this work has been a web site to provide